raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 + The real Sense HAT will measure the temperature around it, but you can move the temperature slider on the Sense HAT emulator to simulate temperature changes and test your code.

 ![Temperature slider](images/temperature-slider.png)

+**Note:** You might be wondering why the temperature slider displays the temperature as a whole number, but the reading you get is a decimal.
+The emulator simulates the slight inaccuracy of the real sensor, so the temperature measurement seen may be very slightly larger or smaller than the slider value.